The Harbor at the Black River Scenic Recreation Area - Michigan Upper Peninsula

 Camping and information on Black River Harbor Recreation Area

 One of our favorite fall color drives runs from just north and west of Hurley from US Highway 2 towards the lake and Saxon Harbor, then crosses into Michigan to Little Girls Point.
 From Little Girls Point you can return through the wooded hills and hardwood forest away from the lake and eventually connect with the Black River Scenic Byway that will return you to the lake shore.
 Learn More about the Black River Scenic Byway and our this color tour drive here.

 Stormy Kromer and his hat have a long history with Wisconsin (Stormy was born in Kaukauna, Wisconsin) and Yoopers.
 Originally hand made by Stormy's wife Ida beginning in 1903.
-Now continuing to be made in the USA, this practical winter hat is made in a variety of colors and patterns.
+Now continuing to be made in the USA in Ironwood, Michigan, this practical winter hat is made in a variety of colors and patterns.

 SuperiorTrails.com - Reinhold Development - 2022